adarshh-h/HNBGU-Library-Portal/README.md

 ## 🚀 Features

-- Digital catalog with advanced search
+- Admin Dashboard: Centralized hub for all administrative tasks.
+- Student Dashboard: Personalized space for students to view their issued books and history.
+- Role-Based Access Control: Secure access for Admins and Students.
-- Book issue and return workflows
+- Book Management: Add, view, update, and delete books from the library catalog.
-- Borrowing and return history
+- Student Management: Create, view, and manage student accounts.
-- Bulk import of books and students (CSV)
+- Bulk Import: Easily add multiple books or students at once by uploading .csv files.
+- Issue & Return System: Seamlessly manage the process of issuing and returning books.
+- Transaction History: Keeps a detailed log of all book transactions.
-- Email notifications for due dates
+- Email Notifications: Automatic email confirmations for book issues, returns, and due date reminders.
-- Admin dashboard for user and book management
-- Secure authentication and role-based access
+- Scheduled Reminders: Automated daily checks to send reminders for books due within 7 days.
 ---

 ## 🏗️ Project Structure